open-rmf/crossflow/handbook/src/spawn_async_service.md

 # Async Services

-We've seen how to spawn a blocking service, but blocking services have an important drawback: While a blocking service is running, no other systems or services in the [system schedule][schedules] can run.
+We've seen how to spawn a [blocking service](./spawn_a_service.md#spawn-a-blocking-service), but blocking services have an important drawback: While a blocking service is running, no other systems or services in the [system schedule][schedules] can run.
 This allows blocking services to have unfettered instant access to all resources in the bevy [World][World], but long-running blocking services would disrupt the app schedule.
-This does not mean that blocking services should be avoided---they are the fastest and most CPU efficient choice for any short-lived service, especially when accessing Bevy [Components][components] or [Resources][resources].
+This does not mean that blocking services should be avoided---they are the fastest and most CPU efficient choice for any short-lived service, especially when accessing B evy [Components][components] or [Resources][resources].
 Each kind of service fits a different shape of usage, so go ahead and use blocking services when they fit.

 When it comes to long-running services, it's likely that an **async service** is what you want.
 In crossflow, async services allow you to take full advantage of